Buka Airport: Postwar

 Today the airport is the primary air portal into Bougainville, and even 75 years after the war, wreckage from the military use of the airfield by the Japanese and Americans is easily found in the area.

 In 2004, the airport experienced some closures due to land disputes.
 Residents of Ieta prevented service at the airport, demanding the government pay land fees.

 There used to be one navigational aid, the Buka NDB/DME situated on nearby Sohano Island.
-However this has been removed since Dec 2019.
+However this has been removed since December 2019.

+In April 2026, President of the Autonomous Region of Bougainville, Ishmael Toroama, announced the launch of the region’s first airline, Bougainville Wings, based at Buka Airport.
+The airline is a joint venture between the Autonomous Bougainville Government (ABG) and Outback Aviation, with Bougainville holding a 70% stake.

 Airlines and destinations

 The airport services small narrow body jets or turboprop aircraft.